USEPA/WNTR/documentation/stormwater.rst

     ['C1', 'C2', 'C3', 'C4', 'C5', 'C6', 'C7', 'C8', 'C9', 'C10', 'C11']

 .. note::
-   :class:`~wntr.stormwater.network.model.StormWaterNetworkModel` uses ``swmmio.Model`` to
+   :class:`~wntr.stormwater.network.StormWaterNetworkModel` uses ``swmmio.Model`` to
-   read and write the SWMM INP file. swimmio stores this information in pandas and geopandas data formats.
+   read and write the SWMM INP file. swimmio stores this information in Pandas and GeoPandas data formats.

 Model I/O
 ^^^^^^^^^^

-The stormwater subpackage includes the following functions to read/write files and transform the StormWaterNetworkModel to other data formats.
+S-WNTR includes the following functions to read/write files and transform the StormWaterNetworkModel to other data formats.
 This functionality builds on methods in swmmio.